open-ephys/miniscope-docs/source/ucla-miniscope-v4/faq-troubleshoot-resources/faq.rst

 *   FFV1 performs lossless data compression.

-MJPG or similar is fine for behavioral recordings.
+MJPG or similar is sufficient for behavioral recordings.

 ******************************************************
 What Cable Lengths Can Be Used With UCLA Miniscope v4?